(Part two of a two-part series on modern marriage)

 By releasing false expectations, we allow ourselves to fall in love with things as they are and to embrace all as the divine manifestation of a mystery we can never understand.

 Considering marriage?
 Couples therapy is an incredible tool for doing premarital work in a safe, supportive environment.
-If you’re in the San Francisco area, please reach out to schedule a session.
-We’d love to help you and your partner prepare for your marriage.

 *Not actual clients or client names.